 A guide to organ donation

-“As you can see, there are a lot of people waiting, but not a lot of donors,” said Cinda Courtney, Transplant Coordinator at Scott & White Healthcare.
+“As you can see, there are a lot of people waiting, but not a lot of donors,” said Cinda Courtney, transplant coordinator at Baylor Scott & White Medical Center – Temple.

-Now’s the time to register your organs and tissues, so in the event of your death, others may live.
+You can make a difference.
+It may be difficult to think about, but now’s the time to register as an organ, eye and tissue donor, so in the event of your death, others may live.

-“Organ donation can give someone a new life; it can literally save their life,” says Ms. Courtney.
+“Organ donation can give someone new life,” Cinda said.

-Every day, 18 people die waiting for an organ.
-Every day, the surgical need for donated tissue increases.
-It takes only a few moments to register — and yet it makes all the difference in a life.
+Every day, 17 people die waiting for an organ, and every 10 minutes, another person is added to the transplant waiting list.
+It takes only a few moments to register—and yet it can make all the difference in someone’s life.

-The transplant coordinator will check the national database for people who match you for:
+The transplant coordinator will check the national database for people who match your:

 - Blood type